72 Ways For College Students To Make Extra Money

 A very simple way to make extra money in college is to park your savings in a high-yield savings account.
 Look for savings accounts that pay more than 1% interest.
 It beats any checking account and you don’t have to spend any additional time to earn the money.

 Yep, we went there.
 Investing your money is a great way to grow it.
 If you are unfamiliar with investing, check out popular reads like Rich Dad, Poor Dad, or The Little Book of Common Sense Investing.
-Then when you’re ready to try your hand at the stock market, you can sign up with a robo-advisor like Betterment or M1 Finance.
+Then when you’re ready to try your hand at the stock market, you can sign up with a robo-advisor like M1 Finance.

 71. Rent your car